Scroll down OR Click on the lines IN THE BOX

 Another great suggestion from a puppy buyer!
-When you purchase a pup, this subject is covered IN THE “PUPPY PACKAGE” under PUPPY TRAINING
+When you purchase a puppy, this subject is covered IN THE “PUPPY GUIDE” under PUPPY TRAINING.

-I am a professional breeder.
+We are professional breeders.
 There is a big difference here from puppy mill mass breeding and casual breeding of two family pets.
-I take this very seriously.
+We take this very seriously.
 Pedigrees are researched and dogs are bred with the intent of producing the best puppies possible.
-We chose not to breed our moms on every cycle and our moms are retired young.
+We choose not to breed our moms on every cycle and our moms are retired young.
 When a dog comes into season she is brought inside the house to prevent harassment within the group and an unplanned breeding.
-Once bred she goes back with her companions until closer to delivery.
-A few weeks before delivery they come inside and are set up in the birthing room where they stay until the pups are weaned.
+Once bred she goes back with her companions until closer to birthing.
+We also start giving her daily supplements (similar to pre-natal vitamins for humans).
+A few weeks before birthing they come inside our home and are set up in the ‘nursery’ where they stay until the puppies are weaned.
 This is one of the reasons my retired moms make such great house dogs later in life.
 They are so used to house activities and rules they adjust quickly and easily into another home.

-I don’t feel I am producing puppies as much as I am producing someone’s pet for life.
-Pups are not for my personal enjoyment but rather for the sheer pleasure they will bring to their new owner.
-I approach breeding totally different than most breeders.
-True, each mom and dad and all the pups have a piece of my heart.
+We don’t feel We are producing puppies as much as we are producing someone’s pet for life.
+We approach breeding totally different than most breeders.
+True, each mom and dad and all the puppies have a piece of our heart.
 You couldn’t give yourself to this totally if you didn’t first love dogs.
-But beyond that is a dedication to not just have a litter of pups but to have a litter of pups that are exceptional in every way, from looks to health to disposition and most important, confidence.
-We have all met the shaking, barking, and fear biters.
-These are dogs that have NO confidence.
+But beyond that is a dedication to not just have a litter of puppies but to have a litter of puppies that are exceptional in every way.

-You are purchasing a pup of exceptional quality.
+You are purchasing a puppy of exceptional quality.
 Clearly, the most important part is already done for you.
-When talking with me, you will often hear me say, “Keep it simple”.
-Often those few words are ignored, or overlooked as buyers search for all the information they can glean from books and the internet.
-True, these sources are a help, but, once you are raising that pup, I watch new owners get themselves into more trouble by complicating a simple process!
+When talking with us, you will often hear us say, “Keep it simple”.
+Often those few words are ignored, or overlooked as buyers search for all the information they can get from books and the internet.
+True, these sources are a help, but, once you are raising that puppy, we watch new owners get themselves into more trouble by complicating a simple process!

 MOST of our puppies are purchased by parents for their small children.
 BUT let’s not leave out the teenager, or adults who want a friend.

 CONFIDENCE, RESPECT & STRESS

-CONFIDENCE: My goal is to hand off a CONFIDENT pup to a CONFIDENT buyer!!
+CONFIDENCE: Our goal is to hand off a CONFIDENT puppy to a CONFIDENT buyer!!

-I hate the word “submission”!!!
-So many times I see a buyer flip a wee, scared pup over on its’ back in order to see if it submits.
-They have read this and other nonsense in books on “How to pick the best pup”.
-Certainly a normal pup will squirm and cry, here you are a giant by comparison, nothing about you from smell to forcing the pup to do something totally against its’ will makes the pup confident.
-What can be gained I don’t know, when asked most people have NO idea why they did this, just that they had heard or read it somewhere.
-To me this whole silly little scenario proves nothing more than you can always force something smaller than you to do your will.
+We hate the word “submission”!!!
+So many times we see a buyer flip a wee, scared pup over on its’ back in order to see if it submits.
+They have read this, and other nonsense, in books on “How to pick the best puppy”.
+Certainly a normal puppy will squirm and cry.
+You are a giant by comparison.
+Nothing about you from smell, to forcing the puppy to do something totally against its’ will, makes the puppy confident.
+What can be gained?
+We don’t know.
+When asked, most people have NO idea why they do this, just that they had heard or read it somewhere.
+To us this whole silly little scenario proves nothing more than you can always force something smaller than you to do your will.
 How many owners want a dog that responds to them out of “fear” rather than love and respect?
 AHHH never thought of it that way did you?

 Puppies go through “growing stages”, just as do children.
 Newborns are suited to small and well-heated areas.
 Weaning requires more space because pups are beginning to walk and it is necessary for them to exercise.
-And six & seven week olds need more room for rough-housing!
-Pups eight weeks and older require exercise for the proper development of muscles and tendons.
-I believe that after weaning puppies need to spend ALL their time growing efficiently.
-It is well known that too much handling and “sense overload” causes upset to pups and thus they tend not to eat.
-Interrupt precious sleep times and they don’t eat so what do we have now?
-Interrupt precious sleep times and they don’t eat so what do we have now?
-Disruption of sleep patterns—inconsistent eating and the obvious result of poor nutrition—is not a very good start for a baby that does all of its maturing during the first 6 months of life.
+Six & seven week old puppies need more room for rough-housing!
+Puppies eight weeks and older require exercise for the proper development of muscles and tendons.
+We believe that after weaning puppies need to spend ALL their time growing efficiently.
+While the puppies are going through growth phases, they require a lot of sleep.
+SLEEP IS CRITICAL FOR DEVELOPMENT.
+A puppy that gets good sleep, eats, plays, grows, and has healthy development.
+If a puppy is not allowed enough time to sleep, they can become ill from being stressed and tired.

 It is essential that a breeder recognize and meet the demand for “increased space” at each stage.
 Meeting this demand is not only critical for physical development, but also reflects on our Philosophy for the mental health of pups and to ensure that early on they gain confidence.
 Being able to race around and fight with your littermates prepares pups to be outgoing and fun loving with your family.
 They learn to love and look forward to all the activity!

 This is a “short version” of the most important things you will share with your pup as it matures into a dog.
-Our PUPPY PACKAGE takes you step by step through the timing, “how to” and value of imprinting you will do with your pup.
-Done correctly you will never make “excuses” for behavioral issues because there won’t be any!
+Our PUPPY GUIDE takes you step by step on how to assist you in your puppy’s development.

-A confident pup, even if born the “runt”, my pups are outgoing and self-assured.
-This is a trainable pup because its’ responses are based on the confidence in itself.
-I hand off what I refer to as a “clean slate”.
-This pup has not been handled excessively, does not expect to sit in my lap the minute the TV goes on, knows the house goes “on around them” and does not need constant attention.
+, even if born the “runt”, our puppies are outgoing and self-assured.
+This is a trainable puppy because its’ responses are based on the confidence in itself.
+We hand off what we refer to as a “clean slate”.
+This puppy will come to you happy, loving, playful, and ready to please.
+Our puppies are not overhandled, they are encouraged to be independent but affectionate at the same time.

 “If you are going to achieve excellence in big things, you develop the habit in little matters.
 Excellence is not an exception, it is a prevailing attitude.”
 Colin Powell